Token Games and History-Deterministic Quantitative-Automata: Preliminaries

 \begin{defi}[Present-focused value functions \cite{BL21}] A value function $\Val$, on finite or infinite sequences, is \emph{present-focused} if for all automata $\A$ with value function $\Val$, every cautious strategy for Eve in the letter game on $\A$ is also a winning strategy in that game. \end{defi}

-Value functions on finite sequences are present-focused, as they can only depend on prefixes, while value functions on infinite sequences are not necessarily present-focused \cite[Remark 17]{BL21}, for example $\LimInf$ and $\LimSup$. \begin{prop}[{\cite[Lemma 16]{BL21}}] Every value function $\Val$ on finite sequences of rational values is present focused. \end{prop}
+Value functions on finite sequences are present-focused, as they can only depend on prefixes, while value functions on infinite sequences are not necessarily present-focused \cite[Remark 17]{BL21}, for example $\LimInf$ and $\LimSup$. \begin{propC}[{\cite[Lemma 16]{BL21}}] Every value function $\Val$ on finite sequences of rational values is present focused. \end{propC}